typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Subtype an attribute
-We can define an attribute to inherit the datatype, attributes owned and roles played by another attribute.
+We can define an attribute to inherit the valuetype, attributes owned and roles played by another attribute.

 <div class="tabs dark">